 * * *

-- Also, all toys listed are rechargeable, not battery-powered.
+- Also, all vibrators listed are USB rechargeable, not battery-powered.
 All are fully waterproof unless noted as splashproof, which means you can clean them in the sink with soap and water, and wipe down to sanitize; but don’t submerge in the bathtub.

 - Please do take care when considering using these toys anally, however, as most do not have a safely flared base.
 Blush Impressions being the biggest exception.